Comparison between clay brick and AAC block in Bangladesh

 Heavy structural load – This increases the structural load, leading to higher construction costs.

-Key Differences between Clay Brick and AAC Block
+Key differences between red bricks and AAC blocks

 In Bangladesh, choosing between red bricks and AAC (Autoclaved Aerated Concrete) blocks is crucial for construction projects.
 Understanding these key differences in